Research Projects

 Developing digital tools empowering new learners in evolutionary studies

-My goal for this project is to promote efficient, integrative, and inclusive collection-based evolutionary studies through high-performance computing and innovative data management and data-sharing approaches.
-Additionally, I aim to facilitate low-cost computing practices in genomic studies, which will reduce the ecological footprint of evolutionary studies while allowing underfunded labs to benefit from the decreasing cost of genomic sequencing.
-I create user-friendly, memory-efficient, cross-platform apps to achieve my objectives.
+My software project spans a broad spectrum of collection-based evolutionary studies, from data collection in the field (NAHPU), species identification through innovative digital field guide (RINJA), a phylogenomic pipeline (ULLAR), genomic data wrangling and summarization (SEGUL), to taxonomic database (MDD app, website, and tooling).
+My goal for this project is to develop software to improve the efficiency, data integration, and accessibility of biodiversity research.
+Additionally, I aim to reduce the ecological footprint of genomic studies while allowing underfunded labs to benefit from the decreasing cost of genomic sequencing.
 The development of the apps leverages emerging technologies in software development (e.g., Rust, Flutter, and CI/CD ).
-Furthermore, I take advantage of advancements in CPU technology and heterogenous computing to accelerate data processing and minimize reliance on expensive and power-hungry High-Performance Computing Clusters.
+Especially for genomic studies, I take advantage of advancements in CPU technology and heterogenous computing to accelerate data processing and minimize reliance on expensive and power-hungry High-Performance Computing Clusters.

 NAHPU: A field cataloging application for efficient, repeatable, and inclusive collection-based evolutionary studies